Visualization enhances Problem Solving in multi-Qubit Systems: Discussion

 \subsection{RQ2: Representational Competence}

-We took a detailed look at the influence of \ac{rc} (visual understanding and visual fluency) and \ac{mrs}.
-We find a significant decrease in \ac{ecl} with visualization for participants with high representational competence.
+We took a detailed look at the influence of \acf{rc} (visual understanding and visual fluency) and \ac{mra}.
+We find a significant decrease in \ac{ecl} with visualization for participants with high \ac{rc}.
 Previous research has shown that \ac{dn} itself is a complex representation, especially for novices~\cite{Marshman_2018}.
-If \ac{rc} ist present, incorporating an associated visualization can help alleviate extraneous cognitive load.
+If \ac{rc} is present, incorporating an associated visualization can help alleviate \ac{ecl}.
 The fact that the results gained by the incorporated test items are in line with the expected effects can be seen as an indication of a suitable \ac{rc} test instrument.
 However, the test instrument was not able to predict the changes in performance or \ac{icl}.
 It may therefore be useful to make further adjustments to the instrument used.